Shared Decision-Making

 Bar chart displaying patient compliance with CRC screening within 1 year

-• In a randomized clinical trial of racially/ethnically diverse adults aged 50–79 at average risk of CRC (n=997), health care providers offered patients CRC screening with FOBT, colonoscopy, or patient choice for either, and choice resulted in an absolute increase in patient adherence4
+• In a randomized clinical trial of racially/ethnically diverse adults aged 50–79 at average risk of CRC (n=997), health care providers offered patients CRC screening with FOBT, colonoscopy, or patient choice for either, and choice resulted in an absolute increase in patient adherence3

-• With increasing trends in CRC incidence and mortality in adults younger than 50 years (a 1.3% increase per year from 2008 to 2017),3,11 it is becoming more critical to detect CRC early
+• With increasing trends in CRC incidence (a 1.9% increase per year from 2011 to 2019) and mortality (a 1.2% increase per year from 2004-2020) in adults younger than 50 years,10 it is becoming more critical to detect CRC early

 NATIONAL GUIDELINES RECOMMEND SHARED DECISION MAKING TO IMPROVE SCREENING ADHERENCE